zhaoshengjun/myblog/src/pages/2016-05-03-start-to-blog/index.md

 ---
-title: "ng2 error - No provider for Http"
+title: "test"
+path: "test"
 tags:
   - Angular 2
   - HTTP
 categories:
   - Dev
 date: 2016-05-08
 ---

 This error is caused by, as you can guess, no Http provider in your ts/js file.